TOOT Self-declaration for accurate Assessment & CCT

 Fragmented training during longer illness

-When a DiT is living with a longer-term illness or medical condition there can be short periods of return to training between absences.
+When a GP Registrar is living with a longer-term illness or medical condition there can be short periods of return to training between absences.

 • More than 50% of a week must be worked for it to count towards training.

 • Posts shorter than 2 whole time equivalent months and short periods of training between multiple periods of prolonged absence will normally be assessed by your AD or an ARCP panel, to see if enough quality log entries and WPBA have been added for the time to count towards training.
+For hospital posts a Clinical Supervisor Report will normally be required for the post to count towards training.
 The results of this assessment will then be documented in an Educators note or on your ARCP form.

 Phased Returns